Monday, April 8, 2024

 It is Mediaeval,

-a fayre or market, a festival day?
+A fayre or market, a festival day?

-And in the picture there is a big, stripy box full of people!
+And in the picture there is a big, stripy box

 Are they trapped?